Skip to main content

 1. Navigate to the card you want to send.
 Make sure it is published before trying to send it using the API.
 The Action Flow API only works for cards that are published.

 Select the trigger tab.
 You will see the API endpoint for sending this card.
-The flowConfigId is the id inbetween action-flow and start.
+The flowConfigId is the id in between action-flow and start.

 In Insomnia, replace the placeholder in the request with the actual flowConfigId value.